 The White Sox were beaten by the Astros, 10-1, in Game 4 of the ALDS, eliminating them from the playoffs.

-But the Sox, despite numerous injuries that caused key players to miss significant stretches of time, still had won 93 games and the Central Division title in 2021.
+But the Sox, despite numerous injuries that caused key players to miss significant stretches of time, still had won 93 games and the Central Division title.
 They had consecutive winning seasons for the first time since 2003-06, and for the first time in the 120-year history of the franchise made the playoffs in back-to-back seasons.

 They also beat their crosstown rivals the Cubs, in five out of six meetings.